GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Design compact variable spaces

-Designing variable spaces is one of the most complex operations to get right, as they are the main entrypoint through which users consume modules, examples and FAST stages.
-We always strive to **design small variable spaces by leveraging objects and implementing defaults** so that users can quickly produce highly legible code.
+Designing variable spaces is one of the most complex aspects to get right, as they are the main entry point through which users consume modules, examples and FAST stages.
+We always strive to **design small variable spaces by leveraging objects and implementing defaults** so that users can quickly produce highly readable code.

-One of many examples of this approach comes from disk support in the `compute-vm` module, where preset defaults allow quick VM management with very few lines of code, and optional variables allow progressively complicating code when more control is needed.
+One of many examples of this approach comes from disk support in the `compute-vm` module, where preset defaults allow quick VM management with very few lines of code, and optional variables allow progressively expanding the code when more control is needed.

-This brings up an instance with a 10GB PD baanced boot disk using a Debian 11 image, and is generally a good default when a quick VM is needed for experimantation.
+This brings up an instance with a 10GB PD balanced boot disk using a Debian 11 image, and is generally a good default when a quick VM is needed for experimentation.

 ```hcl
 module "simple-vm-example" {